Claycorp/EntWorld/README.md

 #NOTICE: We now have an offical area to notify eveyone of server issues!
-Please join to keep updated. https://www.curse.com/deadpine
+Please join to keep updated. https://invite.twitch.tv/ING4zR
 **This document is updated frequently!
 Check back every now and then to keep up to date.**
-Entworld V5
+EntWorld V6
 =============
 This is a subserver for [Deadpine](http://www.twitch.tv/deadpine), and thus you have to be a twitch subscriber to get whitelisted.
 [Look, fancy modlist!](/modlist.md)